tmplat-extension/tmplat/README.md

 ## Questions?

+If you want help creating your own templates you should read the guide within the Options page of the extension (click the question mark symbol in the navigation bar or the link on the Templates tab).

-Take a look at `docs/*.html` to get a better understanding of what the code is doing.
+Alternatively, you can take a look at `docs/*.html` to get a better understanding of what the code is doing.

 If that doesn't help, feel free to follow me on Twitter, [@neocotic][].